 There is a lot of talk these days about a fascinating idea called embodied cognition.
 What is it exactly?
-In this lively interview I talk with two people who are actively looking into this question.
+In this lively interview I talk with two people who are actively researching this question.
 We discuss how the body and mind “talk” to each other when baseball players catch fly balls and what role psychology plays in the design of robots.

 Embodiment is the radical hypothesis that the brain is not the sole resource we have available to us to solve problems.
 Our bodies, and the meaning-filled perception of the world they allow, do much of the work required to achieve our goals, and this simple fact changes utterly what our theories of ‘cognition’ will look like. – From the blog post, “Embodied cognition is not what you think it is” by Andrew Wilson and Sabrina Galonka